gappeah/Music-player/README.md

 # Music Player

+Inspired by Spotify's web music player.
 This Python application creates a music player with a visually appealing interface using Tkinter and customtkinter.
 It allows users to play, pause, stop, navigate through songs, adjust volume, and view song information.

 ![image](https://github.com/gappeah/Music-player/assets/114095068/0f831ccf-b556-4a01-88ca-150146d7b68f)